ardatan/graphql-tools/connectors.md

 ![Connectors are database-specfic, models are application-specific](connector-model-diagram.png)

-Let's look at things from the bottom up.
+The Posts model connects to both SQL and MongoDB.
+Title, text and authorId come from SQL, the view count comes from MongoDB.

 ## What's in a connector?

-A connector is the piece of code that links a GraphQL server a backends.
-Each backend (eg. MySQL, MongoDB, S3, neo4j) will have its own connector.
+A connector is the piece of code that links a GraphQL server to a specific backend (eg. MySQL, MongoDB, S3, neo4j).
+Each backend will have its own connector.
 Apart from connecting the GraphQL server to a backend, connectors should also:

 - Batch requests together whenever it makes sense
 - Cache data fetched for the backend to avoid extra requests (at least for the duration of one query)
-- Provide a way to log information about data fetched, such as how long the request took, how much data was fetched etc.
+- Provide a way to log information about data fetched, such as how long the request took, which things were batched together, what was fetched from the cache, how much data was fetched etc.

 ## What's in a model?